antsh3k/working_with_cogstack/README.md

 This directory contains the basics search templates

 ## [How to create a watcher](watcher)
-This directory contains the basics watcher job templates __NOTE__ this section is currently in progress
+This directory contains the basics watcher job templates.

+__NOTE__ this section is currently in progress.
+Let me know if there is anything else to add.